 Bottom line: Although the following patent case relating to eligibility of patent protection is set within the medical diagnostic realm, it may potentially be applicable to other technological areas.
-Diagnostic tests for detecting a biomarker and merely amplifying that biomarker using well known techniques are ineligible for patent protection if the biomarker is a naturally occurring substance, as held in Ariosa Diagnostic, Inc. v.
+Diagnostic tests for detecting a biomarker and merely amplifying that biomarker using well-known techniques are ineligible for patent protection if the biomarker is a naturally occurring substance, as held in Ariosa Diagnostic, Inc. v.
 Sequenom, Inc. (Fed.
 Cir.
 2015).
-However, the Federal Circuit hinted that extracting the naturally occurring substance out of a biological substance which was not known to contain the naturally occurring substance may be eligible for patent protection.
+However, the Federal Circuit hinted that extracting the naturally occurring substance out of a biological substance that was not known to contain the naturally occurring substance may be eligible for patent protection.

-In this case, the Ariosa patent was directed to a method for detecting a small fraction of paternally inherited cell free fetal DNA (“cffDNA”) in maternal plasma and serum to determine fetal characteristics (e.g., birth defects and gender).
-In particular, a diagnostic test was conducted on maternal plasma to look for cffDNA then culture the cells to amplify them and then analyze the amplified material to determine fetal characteristics based on the level of cffDNA.
+In this case, the Ariosa patent was directed to a method for detecting a small fraction of paternally inherited cell-free fetal DNA (“cffDNA”) in maternal plasma and serum to determine fetal characteristics (e.g., birth defects and gender).
+In particular, a diagnostic test was conducted on maternal plasma to look for cffDNA then culture the cells to amplify them, and then analyze the amplified material to determine fetal characteristics based on the level of cffDNA.
 This new method was truly revolutionary since maternal plasma was previously discarded and considered biological waste.
 No one would have thought to test maternal plasma for any useful biomarker until the inventors of the patent at issue did so.
 Nevertheless, this “invention” was held to be not eligible for patent protection.

 Once the inventors discovered cffDNA in maternal plasma, they used a conventional, well-understood and routine method of amplifying and detecting cffDNA.
 The preparation and amplification of DNA sequencing in plasma or serum were well understood, routine, conventional activities performed by doctors since 1997.
 The patent specification also admits that the preparation of the plasma was done with standard techniques.